Personal loan scams: Who are legitimate loan companies?

 Most offers that are categorized as “urgent” can be written off as personal loan scams.
 Legitimate loan companies in Canada offer steady rates that depend on your credit score and finances.
 High-pressure sales tactics are designed to drive you to act quickly, often before you’re able to spot other red flags.

-Many personal loan scams involve the offer of a “guaranteed” loan with no background check.
+Many personal loan scams involve offering a “guaranteed” loan with no background check.
 Legitimate loan companies in Canada won’t offer you a loan without first verifying your identity and assessing your creditworthiness.
 This helps them follow up with you if you default on your loan payments.

-Loan scams can come in many forms – including social media requests, emails and even flyers to your mailbox.
-If you’re interested in a loan offer, make sure to do your own digging online to double-check that the company offering the deal is legitimate.
+Loan scams can come in many forms—including social media requests, emails and even flyers in your mailbox.
+If you’re interested in a loan offer, do your own digging online to double-check that the company offering the deal is legitimate.
 If you can’t find the lender’s website, social media profiles or online reviews, it’s likely a scam.

 9. No examples of fees, interest or costs

-If a lender doesn’t list its interest rates or fees online – or provide them over the phone when you call — you could be dealing with a scam.
-Most legitimate loan companies in Canada will provide you with a quote for prices at the very least.
-Avoid working with lenders that aren’t transparent about how much your loan will cost.
+If a lender doesn’t list its interest rates or fees online—or provide them over the phone when you call—you could be dealing with a scam.
+Most legitimate loan companies in Canada will give you a quote with costs at the very least.
+Avoid working with lenders who aren’t transparent about how much your loan will cost.

 What to do if you're the victim of a scam